 The Lord wants us to trust in His provision for the Body of Christ: the Rapture.

-Is it possible that the long expected Rapture will take place in 2020?
+Is it possible that the long expected Rapture will take place soon?
 Could this be our Exodus?

 If you don’t know Jesus Christ as your Savior, now would be an excellent time to ask Him into your life.
 We each need a Savior!
 If you are not sure that you are saved, you can accept Christ into your life right now, by praying: